THINGS TO DO

 03

-Located in the southwestern part of the Old City, this is the smallest and quietest of the four quarters. •St. James Cathedral: The main cathedral of the Armenian community, known for its ornate interior and serene atmosphere. •Armenian Ceramics: The community is famous for its vibrant, decorative ceramic work, a tradition brought to Jerusalem in the early 20th century.
+Armenian quarter: Located in the southwestern part of the Old City, this is the smallest and quietest of the four quarters.
+St. James Cathedral: The main cathedral of the Armenian community, known for its ornate interior and serene atmosphere.
+Armenian Ceramics: The community is famous for its vibrant, decorative ceramic work, a tradition brought to Jerusalem in the early 20th century.
+Muslim Quarter: The largest and most densely populated of the quarters is in the northeastern part of the Old City, and it is known for its bustling markets.
+Dome of the Rock and Al-Aqsa Mosque: These two prominent Islamic structures are on the Temple Mount/Haram al-Sharif.
+The Dome of the Rock, with its golden dome, is one of the most recognizable landmarks in Jerusalem.
+Access to the dome and mosque is restricted to Muslims.
+Old City Bazaar: A lively market or shuk where vendors sell a mix of fresh produce, spices, household goods, jewelry, and souvenirs.

 04